-For example, during 2003 the Competition Council received a number of complaints about potential abuse of a dominant position in the telecoms sector via the imposition of unfair methods for calculating tariffs for interconnections.
-However, the Competition Council was unable to address the situation because the Telecommunications Law provides that the contents of the agreements on interconnections and the procedures for their negotiation are subject to the authority of the Public Utilities Commission.
+For example, during 2003 and 2004 the Competition Council received a number of complaints about potential abuse of a dominant position in the telecoms sector via the imposition of unfair methods for calculating tariffs for interconnections and applying discriminating provisions to new operators.
+The Competition Council was unable to address the situation, however, because the electronic communications law provides that the contents of the agreements on interconnections and the procedures for their negotiation are subject to the authority of the Public Utilities Commission.